Aurora Police Officer: 'I Am Leaving Colorado For ... Less Communism'

 I pray for the safety, success and happiness of each of you.”

-Bertelson — who is assigned to the investigative support section — will officially leave the department June 1, according to a public information officer.MORE NEWS: Child Tax Credit: How Much Will Your Monthly Check Be?
+Bertelson — who is assigned to the investigative support section — will officially leave the department June 1, according to a public information officer.MORE NEWS: Suspect Found Dead After Lincoln County Sheriff's Deputy Michael Hutton Shot In Ambush

 “Never forget,” wrote Bertelson, “you are all capable of incredible things in and out of law enforcement, never lose faith in yourself.”